Library Reference

 Enables long-range interactions between magnetic dipole moments,

-where the sum is over all pairs of spins (singly counted), including periodic images, regularized using the Ewald summation convention.
-The magnetic_moment is defined as $μ = -g μ_B 𝐒$, where $𝐒$ is the spin angular momentum dipole.
+where the sum is over all pairs of sites (singly counted), including periodic images, regularized using the Ewald summation convention.
+Each magnetic moment is $μ = -g μ_B 𝐒$, where $𝐒$ is the spin angular momentum dipole.
 The parameter μ0_μB² specifies the physical constant $μ_0 μ_B^2$, which has dimensions of length³-energy.
 Obtain this constant for a given system of Units via its vacuum_permeability property.

 Example